ppetruneac/rc-text-recommender/detect_duplicates/README.md

  ## Instructions
+ - run `bash ../requirements.sh` to install dependancies from fresh in CentOS

+ Otherwise:

 - install [Python 3](www.python.org) and ideally use a virtual environment.
 - `pip install -r requirements.txt` to install Python package requirements.

 **Files:**